 Sports leagues can be thought of as clubs.
 To enter any club, permission must be obtained from the incumbents, which means a sufficient number of them must be made better off by the entrant.
-Similarly, the entrant has to be made better off by joining the club.
-If it is mutually-beneficial, we'll see entry into the club.
+Similarly, the entrant has to be better off by joining the club.
+If it is mutually beneficial, we'll see entry into the club.

-You probably are aware that the Big 10 has become serious about adding a 12th member.
-Former Wisconsin football coach and current AD Barry Alvarez and the legendary Joe Paterno of Penn State have both gone on the record saying that the Big 10 needs to seriously add a 12th school, primarily to benefit the football side of the ledger.
-The SEC, Big XII, and ACC all play meaningful games into December, including league championship games, two weeks after most Big 10 programs finish their regular season.
-Teams from those leagues get extra practice time and attention (i.e. television appearances, money from the championship games, and recruiting coverage).
-While the Big 10 teams have to wait.
-Expansion proponents feel that money is being left on the table
+You probably know that the Big 10 has become serious about adding a 12th member.
+Former Wisconsin football coach and current AD Barry Alvarez and the legendary Joe Paterno of Penn State have both gone on the record saying that the Big 10 needs to seriously add the 12th school, primarily to benefit the football side of the ledger.
+The SEC, Big XII, and ACC play meaningful games into December, including league championship games, two weeks after most Big 10 programs finish their regular season.
+Teams from those leagues get extra practice time and attention (i.e., television appearances, money from the championship games, and recruiting coverage).
+At the same time, the Big 10 teams have to wait.
+Expansion proponents feel that money is being left on the table.

-The last time the Big 10 expanded was in 1989 when Penn State was added as a member.
-The last time the Big 10 sought to expand was in 1999 when it made an offer to Notre Dame, an offer that ND rejected.
+The last time the Big ten expanded was in 1989, when Penn State was added as a member.
+The last time the Big 10 sought to develop was in 1999 when it made an offer to Notre Dame, a proposal that ND rejected.
 This time around, schools such as Notre Dame, Nebraska, Missouri, Iowa State, Cincinnati, Syracuse, Louisville, Rutgers, and Pittsburgh are the primary candidates mentioned in the press.
 Regarding the club theory of the Big 10, Stewart Mandell comes closest to capturing the essence of what Big 10 programs are thinking.

 The Big Ten does not publicly release revenue-sharing figures, but it's been reported that its rights deals with ABC/ESPN and the Big Ten Network generate about $212 million annually.
 (That's in addition to the league's direct profits from its jointly owned network.)
 Add in this season's two BCS berths ($22.3 million) and five other bowl berths (about $14 million), and we're talking a minimally estimated $248.3 million in shared revenue, or $22.6 million per team.